flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 In Phone Loco Sounds Volume
 '''''''''''''''''''''''''''

-Use this preference to set the volume for *Loco/Engine sounds* in the phone (1-100) when using the `In Phone Loco Sounds <../operation.html#virtual-sounds-in-phone-loco-sounds-ipls>`_.
+Use this preference to set the volume for *Loco/Engine sounds* in the phone (1-100) when using the `In Phone Loco Sounds (IPLS) <../operation.html#virtual-sounds-in-phone-loco-sounds-ipls>`_.
 This is a percentage of the media volume you have set for you Android Device/Phone (outside of |ed|).

 In Phone Bell Sounds Volume
 '''''''''''''''''''''''''''

-Use this preference to set the volume for *Bell sounds* in the phone (1-100) when using the `In Phone Loco Sounds <../operation.html#virtual-sounds-in-phone-loco-sounds-ipls>`_.
+Use this preference to set the volume for *Bell sounds* in the phone (1-100) when using the `In Phone Loco Sounds (IPLS) <../operation.html#virtual-sounds-in-phone-loco-sounds-ipls>`_.
 This is a percentage of the media volume you have set for you Android Device/Phone (outside of |ed|).

 In Phone Horn/Whistle Sounds Volume
 '''''''''''''''''''''''''''''''''''

-Use this preference to set the volume for *Horn/Whistle sounds* in the phone (1-100) when using the `In Phone Loco Sounds <../operation.html#virtual-sounds-in-phone-loco-sounds-ipls>`_.
+Use this preference to set the volume for *Horn/Whistle sounds* in the phone (1-100) when using the `In Phone Loco Sounds (IPLS) <../operation.html#virtual-sounds-in-phone-loco-sounds-ipls>`_.
 This is a percentage of the media volume you have set for you Android Device/Phone (outside of |ed|).

 Bell button Latching/Momentary
 ''''''''''''''''''''''''''''''